JPMarshmallow/Lab11/README.md

 ## Lab Questions

 From this lab, We learned how edge triggering changes the behavior of latches.
-We also learned how the JK flip flop may be a nuniveral application that can be used as a d flip flop and a t flip flop
+We also learned how the JK flip flop may be a universal application that can be used as a d flip flop and a t flip flop

 ### What is different between edge and level sensitive circuits?